2019 May Term Abroad in Central Europe: Budapest, Krakow, and Prague

 Please see the information on our May Term Abroad page.

-The cost is curently estimated at $6335 and will cover two courses, medical insurance, housing, some meals and group transportation.
+The estimated cost $7210. will cover two courses, medical insurance, housing, some meals and group transportation.
 The fee does not include airfare, textbooks, most meals, and personal expenditures.
 Final cost will depend on the number of students; the estimated cost is based upon a minimum number of 15 students.
-February 7: $500 deposit and application due.
+February 1: $500 deposit and application due.
 After the number of participants has been determined, the full program cost will be finalized and bills posted.